-The Work is organised according to the principles of self-sufficiency and communion which make it a large family.
-Each Foyer de Charité is responsible for and must guarantee this family spirit.
+The organisation of the Work is based on the principles of autonomy and communion that make it one big family.
+Each Foyer de Charité is both responsible for and guarantor of this family spirit.

-As part of their governance responsibilities, the Moderator Father and the International Council rely on a general secretariat composed of a general secretary and the domain coordinators:
+In their mission of governance, the Father Moderator and the International Council are supported by a general secretariat made up of a secretary general and heads of department.

-What’s more, a non-profit foundation provides financial support for the international development of the Foyers de Charité.
+In addition, a Foundation recognised as being of public utility provides financial support for the international development of the Foyers de Charité.

-Each Foyer de Charité relies on a civil legal structure that is in keeping with the requirements of the country in which it is based.
+Each Foyer de Charité is itself based on a civil legal structure in line with the country in which it is based.

 Why go on spiritual retreat ?